Tried and tested itinerary to see the best of Paris in 2 days. Perfect stops for a romantic getaway in Paris or a Paris city break.

 The jardin des plants is a lovely Parisian garden famous for having the city’s natural history museum, a zoo and a collection of exotic plants (as the name suggests, this is the city’s botanical garden).

-The garden is lovely to explore both if you have kids or you want a brake form the sidewalk cafes and their crowd and has some really cute corners.
+The garden is lovely to explore both if you have kids (it is one of Paris’ family friendly things we recommend seeking out) or you want a break form the sidewalk cafes and their crowd and has some really cute corners.

 My favourite where the Alpine garden, filled with interesting species and crossed by a meandering path, and the so called ‘Dodo carousel’, a vintage carousel with rides in the shape of extinct animals!